ioBroker/ioBroker.js-controller/docs/en/dev/adapterref.md

 For every adapter the following objects will be created automatically:

-* system.adapter.adapterName: Description of adapter (like name, version number, ...)
+* `system.adapter.adapterName`: Description of adapters (like name, version number, ...)
-* adapterName: Object that contains HTML / JS / CSS files from "www" directory of adapters.
+* `adapterName`: Object that contains HTML / JS / CSS files from" www "directory of adapters.
 This object will be created only if "www" directory is found in adapter package.
-* adapterName.admin: Object that contains HTML / JS / CSS files from "admin" directory of adapter package.
+* `adapterName.admin`: Object that contains HTML / JS / CSS files from" admin "directory of adapter package.

 For every adapter instance 'X', the following will be created automatically:

-* system.adapter.adapterName.X: configuration of adapter instance
+* `system.adapter.adapterName.X`: configuration of adapter instance
-* system.adapter.adapterName.X.alive: indication if instance alive (send messages every 30 seconds)
+* `system.adapter.adapterName.X.alive`: indication if instance alive (send messages every 30 seconds)
-* system.adapter.adapterName.X.connected: indication if instance is connected to data storage, because it can not be connected, but because deadlock can not send alive messages.
+* `system.adapter.adapterName.X.connected`: indication if instance is connected to data storage, because it can not be connected, but because of deadlock can not send alive messages.
-* system.adapter.adapterName.X.memHeapTotal: memory usage
+* `system.adapter.adapterName.X.memHeapTotal`: memory usage
-* system.adapter.adapterName.X.memHeapUsed: memory usage
+* `system.adapter.adapterName.X.memHeapUsed`: memory usage
-* system.adapter.adapterName.X.memRss: memory usage
+* `system.adapter.adapterName.X.memRss`: memory usage
-* system.adapter.adapterName.X.uptime: How many seconds adapter runs.
+* `system.adapter.adapterName.X.uptime`: How many seconds adapter runs.

 Explanation of memory can be found [here](http://stackoverflow.com/questions/12023359/what-do-the-return-values-of-node-js-process-memoryusage-stand-for).